rfloarea/fizzbuzz-c/README.md

 This is my first engagement with C. It's also my first taste of programming at "lower levels".
 I enjoy it quite a bit.

+## Questions:

+- How do we handle buffers of arbitrary size?
+Right now we are setting things to 1000.
+Which is fine.
+But I imagine a scenario where we'll have to handle some really large, unknown arrays.
+What then?

 ---

 # Toy C Project Template